Liquid Sky: Sequel

 In a 2014 interview with The Awl, Slava Tsukerman confirmed that he intended to make a sequel, Liquid Sky 2; with Anne Carlisle returning in the role of Margaret.

+As of 2020, however, the script had still not been completed, Tsukerman claiming that Carlisle was returning to New York to work with him on it.

 Novelization

 Anne Carlisle wrote a novel Liquid Sky based on the screenplay of the movie.
 It was published as a Dolphin (Doubleday) paperback in 1987.